NCEAS/vegbank2/README.md

 ## Release Process

-See the [Contributing Guide](./CONTRIBUTING.md) for details on the release process
+See the [Release Checklist](./release-checklist.md) and the [Contributing Guide](./CONTRIBUTING.md#-release-process) for details on the release process

 ## Current Contributors